Tomaselli: Austrian branch

 It is descended from Giuseppe Tomaselli (1758–1836), who was born in Rovereto in the Prince-Bishopric of Trent, which later in his lifetime belonged to Austria and which is now in Italy.
-After studying music in Milan, he immigrated to Salzburg in 1781 to become a noted singer in court chapel of Hieronymus of Colloredo, Prince-Bishop of Salzburg.
-After, he became music teacher in Salzburg and in Vienna.
-Giuseppe (Joseph) Tomaselli was married to Antonia Honikel (1775–1846), a native of Landersdorf.
-They were the parents of Franz Tomaselli (1801–1846), who was a noted actor and comedian in Vienna; of Karl Tomaselli (1809–1887), who founded a famous coffee shop in Salzburg which still exists; of Ignaz Tomaselli (1812–1862), who was a prominent comedian and singer; and of Katharina Tomaselli (1811–1857), who was an opera singer and who was the mother of the actress and theatre director Josefine Gallmeyer (1838–1884).
+After studying music in Milan, he immigrated to Salzburg in 1781 to become a noted singer in the court chapel of Hieronymus, Count of Colloredo-Wallsee, Prince-Bishop of Salzburg.

+Afterwards, he became music teacher in Salzburg and in Vienna.
+Giuseppe (Joseph) Tomaselli was married to his German wife, Antonia Honikel (1775–1846), a native of Landersdorf near Thalmässing in the Electorate of Bavaria, at that time part of the Holy Roman Empire.

+They were the parents of Franz Tomaselli (1801–1846), who was a noted actor and comedian in Vienna; of Karl Tomaselli (1809–1887), who founded a famous coffee shop in Salzburg which still exists; of Ignaz Tomaselli (1812–1862), who was a prominent comedian and singer; and of Katharina Tomaselli (1811–1857), who was an opera singer; the mother of an Austrian actress, who later became theatre director, Josefine Gallmeyer (1838–1884).

-One prominent member of the family is historian Sylvana Tomaselli, the wife of George Windsor, Earl of St Andrews, and daughter-in-law of Prince Edward, Duke of Kent.
-Her father Maximilian Karl Tomaselli was born in Salzburg and descends from a branch of the family that moved to Salzburg and was founded by Giuseppe Tomaselli.
+One prominent member of this branch of the family is historian Sylvana Tomaselli, the wife of George Windsor, Earl of St Andrews, and daughter-in-law of Prince Edward, Duke of Kent.
+Her father Maximilian Karl Tomaselli, who was born in Salzburg, and her French mother Josiane Yvonne Preschez settled in Newfoundland, Canada, where she was born.